danvelev/assignment-articles/README.md

 - `composer check-ddd` - to check project dependencies with Deptrac (configuration can be found in `depfile.yaml`)
 - `composer check-cs` - to check code styling (just checking for issues)
 - `composer fix` - to resolve any code styling issues (will write to files)
-- `docker exec php vendor/bin/phpunit tests/` - to run all test in the folder
+- `docker exec php php artisan test` - to run all test in the folder

 ### API endpoints
+In docs folder you can also find an exported Postman collection, which you can use to run/test the API calls.

+List of available endpoints in this project:

 - `GET api/article/{id}`